zx0223winner/HSDSnake/docs/Usage.md

 You will need to edit the config.yaml file for your own usage.
 An [example config.yaml](../config.yaml) has been provided to test the pipeline.

 > [!WARNING]
-> please only substitute the species name to yours, keep the input file format, such as Arabidopsis_thaliana.fa, Arabidopsis_thaliana.interproscan.tsv, Arabidopsis_thaliana.ko.txt
+> please only substitute the species name with yours, keep the input file format, such as Arabidopsis_thaliana.fa, Arabidopsis_thaliana.interproscan.tsv, Arabidopsis_thaliana.ko.txt

 ``` conf.yaml
 # Critical: input files for HSDSnake, please only substitute the species name to yours, keep the input file format, such as Athaliana.interproscan.tsv, Athaliana.ko.txt